Immaculate Conception Catholic Church

 After All Masses, Church Gathering Space

-Justice, Peace, and Integrity of Creation (JPIC) once again is proud to support the annual “Bread for the World: Offering of Letters” to our Congressional representatives in the gathering space after all masses the weekend of March 29-30, 2025.
+Justice, Peace, and Integrity of Creation (JPIC) once again is proud to support the annual “Bread for the World: Offering of Letters” to our Congressional representatives in the gathering space after all masses the weekend of March 21-22, 2026.
+More information will be posted when available.

 Included below you can find information on Immaculate Conception's Justice, Peace, and Integrity of Creation (JPIC) "Bread for the World: Offering of Letters" and resources to help you write and submit your letter.
 If you have any questions, please contact: